Maruthamalai Temple in Coimbatore – A Divine Abode of Lord Murugan

 The Name “Maruthamalai”

-Temple Architecture and Structure
+Temple Architecture Structure

-• Pambatti Siddhar Shrine: A special shrine dedicated to Pambatti Siddhar, where he is worshipped in the form of a serpent.
+• Pambatti Siddhar Shrine A special shrine dedicated to Pambatti Siddhar where he is worshipped in the form of a serpent.

-• Temple Steps: A long flight of steps leading to the temple, offering panoramic views of the surrounding Western Ghats.
+• Temple Steps A long flight of steps leading to the temple offering panoramic views of the surrounding Western Ghats.

-Festivals and Celebrations at Maruthamalai Temple
+Festivals Celebrations at Maruthamalai Temple

-The temple hosts several grand festivals throughout the year, attracting thousands of devotees from all over Tamil Nadu.
+The temple hosts several grand festivals throughout the year attracting thousands of devotees from all over Tamil Nadu.

 1. Thaipusam (January – February)

-• One of the most important Murugan festivals, celebrated with great devotion.
+• One of the most important Murugan festivals celebrated with great devotion.

 • Devotees carry Kavadi as an offering to Lord Murugan.